bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:05 AM CT, May 11</p>
+<p class="updated_time"> Latest data: 12:44 PM CT, May 11</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 10° **warmer** than today.
+Today's high is 70°, which is 1° **warmer** than yesterday.
+Tomorrow is expected to be 11° **warmer** than today.

 Currently:

-- 54°
+- 68°
-- Clear
+- Breezy
-- 65% humidity
+- 30% humidity
-- 7 mph wind
+- 13 mph wind
-- 0% cloud cover
+- 4% cloud cover
-- 22 AQI 🟩
+- 26 AQI 🟩
-- 0.12 inches of rain expected in the next 48 hours
+- 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>